lake-wg/edhoc/draft-ietf-lake-edhoc.md

 By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 By default, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
+Alternatively, if EDHOC message_4 is used, it is sent from the server to the client in the payload of a 2.04 (Changed) response analogously to message_2.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
 In this case the CoAP Token enables the Initiator to correlate message_1 and message_2 so the correlation parameter corr = 1.